VerzatileDev/University.212CR_TeachingMaterial/Session 1/README.md

 Welcome to this 212CR tutorial series!

-> By following these sessions, we will create the underlying areas needed for a physics engine.
-As always, if you have any questions (or spot any typos), feel free to talk to course staff or email me at ab8809@coventry.ac.uk.
+> By following these sessions, we will create the underlying areas needed for a 3D OpenGL game.

 For this week's session, we will be setting up GitHub and starting the base C++ project.
 This will get us ready for the later weeks and become a start for your coursework.

 ## Setting up in GitHub

-As you will know by reading the assessment brief, your coursework has to be on the Coventry GitHub server and be in a certain organization. **(If it is not, it may receive a 0 mark!)**
+As you will know by reading the assessment brief, your coursework has to be on the Coventry GitHub server.

 Go onto the Coventry GitHub server via https://github.coventry.ac.uk and sign in via the top right. _This will be your normal username and password you use to log into university PCs._